jnccd/nixos-config/README.md

 <img src="https://github.com/user-attachments/assets/d01d1363-8a59-4cd7-8c2c-b340982a4fc8" alt="Description" width="450ch" height=auto>

-Yeah, I destroyed my system completely multiple times while building this.
+Yeah, I destroyed my system completely multiple times while building this, so I am not sure about the claims of update atomicity.
 But flakes are definitely reproducible which is neat.

 ## What does it look like?